 Wedding photography is incredibly stressful

 Not just for you two.
 A good wedding photographer or wedding videographer will take his or her job very seriously, and that involves a lot of stress.
 If we don’t get that moment, if we don’t capture that smile, there’s no going back.
 You can’t ask for a redo of an entire wedding.
-On something like an engagement shoot, the environment is controlled, and you can ask for things or rearrange flashes.
+On something like an engagement shoot or family photos, the environment is controlled, and you can ask for things or rearrange flashes.
 Not at a wedding.
+A wedding is a giant, unstoppable freight train.
+You don’t have the time or ability to ask for a retake.
+So you have to get it right the first time.
+I still get nightmares before weddings.

 Wedding photography in Los Angeles requires EXPERIENCE

 Going off of number 1, weddings are NOT a good place to practice if you’re an amateur, unless you’re just a second shooter and not responsible to get the right shot the first time.
 So every time you hire a good wedding photographer, you have the benefit of years of practice.
-A good photographer knows what to do, where to stand, what to say, what settings to use, how to effectively use light in flattering ways, etc. That’s something you get from experience and education.
-You don’t just wake up one day and decide to pick up a camera and shoot a wedding.
+A good photographer knows what to do, where to stand, what to say, what settings to use, how to effectively use light in flattering ways, how to help you pose for your particular body/face, etc. That’s something you get from experience and education.
+You can’t just wake up one day and decide to pick up a camera and shoot a wedding.

 It’s not just a good camera.
 You can get crappy photos out of a $10,000 camera, just like you can get decent photos off a less-quality camera if you’re a good photographer.
-Believe me, I teach photography, haha.
+Believe me, I used to teach photography, haha.
+It’s the brain, encouragement, and a thousand tiny decisions (both during and after) that make either an okay photograph or a great one.

 It requires TIME